 We know that ending homelessness in Wales is possible.
 But it requires political commitments to:

-This new law heavily reflects many of the recommendations made by the Expert Review Panel on homelessness, which Crisis co-ordinated in 2022.
+This new law reflects many of the recommendations made by the Expert Review Panel on homelessness, which Crisis co-ordinated in 2022.
+It holds the potential to be life-changing.

-But we won’t stop here.
-We’ll now be calling for a clear implementation plan, strong guidance and resourcing for the new law so that it can be as effective as possible in helping to work towards ending homelessness in Wales.
+Crisis will now be calling on the next Welsh Government to invest in the new law and ensure it is as effective as possible in helping to work towards ending homelessness in Wales.

 While efforts have been made to increase affordable homes, Wales still desperately needs more social housing.
 Thousands of people face long waiting lists, with many forced into temporary accommodation or unsuitable private rentals.
 Without enough social homes, people are more likely to experience housing instability and homelessness.